johngribbin/portfolio-blog/src/pages/blog/01_bitcoin_is_for_artists.md

 If history is anything to go by, we should be aware that central banks will usually find a reason to increase the supply of fiat currencies.
 Whether it is bailing out failed businesses or funding another war, the value of your savings is at the mercy of a small group of people with little to no oversight.
 I used to believe that institutions like governments and banks would do bad things because they were evil.
 As I have gotten older I tend to put it down to plain old incompetence.
 There are many [examples](https://listverse.com/2012/12/26/10-fascinating-economic-collapses-through-history/) of such behavior leading to the fall of widely adopted currencies.
 It begs the question, when will it happen again?

-Neel Kashkari, president of the Federal Reserve Bank of Minneapolis, was asked if the fed was _"essentially flooding the system with money"_, he agreed and said:
+In March of 2020, Neel Kashkari (President of the Federal Reserve Bank of Minneapolis) was asked if the Federal Reserve was _"essentially flooding the system with money"_, he agreed and said:

 > _"There is no end to our ability to do that."_
 > ([src](https://www.youtube.com/watch?v=DUrlNHTxuJM))

-By simply allocating a percentage of my savings into Bitcoin I like to think that I am purchasing an insurance policy.
-Some like to trade Bitcoin, but I prefer to just hold.
-I find this long-term investment approach to be a comforting juxtaposition to the short-sighted antics of those at the helm of traditional currencies.
-For as long as the hard cap of 21 million is in place, I will hold.
+The short-sighted antics of those in control of fiat currency supply make Bitcoin a very appealing alternative.
+By simply allocating a percentage of my savings into Bitcoin I like to think that I am purchasing an insurance policy; one that I'll be holding for the long-term.

 Bitcoin is still an experiment.
 It may fail, and you should only ever invest a sum of money that you are comfortable living without.
-The rabbit hole has been a long and winding road with many articles, documentaries and books consumed.
 Here is some further reading that I highly recommend:

 - [Bitcoin white paper](https://bitcoin.org/bitcoin.pdf) - Penned by Satoshi.
 Where I started, and so should you.
 - [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) - A great book that helped me understand better the history of money.
-- [Antifragile: Things That Gain from Disorder](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1590511162&sr=1-1) - Where I learned about the idea of asymmetric opportunities.
+- [Antifragile: Things That Gain from Disorder](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1590511162&sr=1-1) - A book packed with wisdom, and where I learned of the notion of asymmetric opportunities.